-4.Participant-directed service (PDS) rates: PDS Rates are established through the development of standard wage ranges (apply to both Vendor Fiscal/Employer Agent [VF/EA] and Agency with Choice [AWC] models) & a fee schedule (AWC model). - ODP establishes the VF/EA wage ranges by evaluating various data sources, such as a PA-specific compensation study.
-ODP establishes wage ranges & fee schedule for AWC rates. - The Department will refresh the data to establish PDS rates at least every 3 years. - Rates for the following services or components of a service are developed consistent with the participant-directed methodologies described above: Homemaker/Chore, Supports Broker, Companion, Supported Employment, In-Home & Community Support & Unlicensed Respite.
-If the participant chooses to self-direct some or all of these services, the participant will utilize the current VF/EA or AWC wage range communication issued by ODP.
+4. Participant-directed service (PDS) rates: Rates for PDS are established through the development of standard wage ranges (which apply to both Vendor Fiscal/Employer Agent [VF/EA] and Agency with Choice [AWC] models) and a fee schedule (AWC model).

+ODP establishes the VF/EA wage ranges by evaluating various data sources, such as a Pennsylvania-specific compensation study.

+ODP establishes wage ranges and fee schedule for AWC rates.

+Rates for the following services or components of a service are developed consistent with the participant-directed methodologies described above: Homemaker/Chore, Supports Broker, Companion, Supported Employment, In-Home and Community Support and Unlicensed Respite.
+If the participant chooses to self-direct some or all of these needed services, he or she will utilize the current Vendor Fiscal/Employer Agent or Agency With Choice wage range communication issue by ODP.
 If the participant chooses not to self-direct any of these services, the MA Fee Schedule rate will be utilized.

-The VF/EA & AWC wage ranges are issued by ODP prior to any changes in wage ranges in a standard ODP communication.
-Changes to the AWC MA fee schedule rates are communicated prior to implementation through a notice published in the PA Bulletin.
-Wage ranges & fee schedule rates are implemented prospectively.
+The VF/EA and AWC wage ranges are issued by ODP prior to any changes in wage ranges in a standard ODP communication.
+In addition, changes to the AWC Medical Assistance fee schedule rates are communicated prior to implementation through a public notice published in the Pennsylvania Bulletin.
+Wage ranges and fee schedule rates, when applicable, are implemented prospectively.

-Claims are processed through PROMISe which is administered by the OMAP & the Department's Bureau of Information Systems.
-Claims & payments are monitored by ODP & AEs through the use of PROMISe & HCSIS generated reports.
+Claims are processed through PROMISe which is administered by the Office of Medical Assistance Programs (OMAP) and the Department's Bureau of Information Systems (BIS).
+Claims and payments are monitored by ODP and Administrative Entities (AEs) through the use of PROMISe and HCSIS generated reports.

-In the future, ODP may use a variety of mechanisms to obtain public comment on rate determination methodologies, including stakeholder workgroup discussions, draft documents distributed for public comment, communications & public meetings.
+In the future, ODP may use a variety of mechanisms to obtain public comment on rate determination methodologies, including, but not limited to stakeholder workgroup discussions, draft documents distributed for public comment, communications and public meetings.